Return Health Mitigation Standards

-- Sites must designate an area for sick individuals where they can be isolated while waiting to be assessed and go home.
-This room must be separate from the first aid room used for routine health procedures, first aid and medications.
+Sites must designate an area for sick individuals where they can be isolated while waiting to go home.
+See Appendix E. This room must be separate from the first aid room used for routine health procedures, first aid and medications.

 - Ensure good ventilation.

-- Ensure the following supplies are available: hand sanitizer, face masks, gloves, disinfectant, thermometer, trash can with liner.
+- Ensure the following supplies are available: hand sanitizer, disposable face masks, face shields, gloves, disinfectant, thermometer, trash can with liner.